iluwatar/java-design-patterns/cloud-claim-check-pattern/README.md

 ### Workflow

+Suppose a telecom company wants to build call cost calculator system which generate the call cost daily.
+At the end of each day, details of the calls made by the consumers are stored somewhere.
+The call calculator system will read this data and generate call cost data for each user.
+Consumers will be billed using this generated data in case of postpaid service.

-We are building a call cost calculator system.
-Producer class( `UsageDetailPublisherFunction` Azure Function) will generate call usage details and send them to the Event Grid topic.
-The consumer class(`UsageCostProcessorFunction`) will get triggered by this Event Grid topic event and calculate the cost.
-It then stores its result in storage.
-First, `UsageDetailPublisherFunction` creates a message, sends a message header to Event Grid topic `usage-detail`, and drops an entire message to the blob storage.
+Producer class( `UsageDetailPublisherFunction` Azure Function) will generate call usage details (here we are generating call data in producer class itself.
+In real world scenario, it will read from storage). `UsageDetailPublisherFunction` creates a message.
+Message consists of message header and message body.
+Message header is basically an event grid event or claim or message reference.
+Message body contains actual data. `UsageDetailPublisherFunction` sends a message header to Event Grid topic `usage-detail` and drops an entire message to the blob storage.
 Event Grid then sent this message header to the `UsageCostProcessorFunction` Azure function.
-It will read the entire message with the help of the header, perform its operation, and drop the result to the blob storage.
+It will read the entire message from blob storage with the help of the header, will calculate call cost and drop the result to the blob storage.

 ### Class Diagrams